breezy-team/loggerhead/docs/index.rst

-If Paste Deploy is installed, the :command:`serve-branches` script can be run behind a proxy at the root of a site, but if you're running it at some path into the site, you'll need to specify is using ``--prefix=/some_path``.
+If Paste Deploy is installed, the :command:`serve-branches` script can be run behind a proxy at the root of a site, but if you're running it at some path into the site, you'll need to specify it using ``--prefix=/some_path``.